rkuan/rkuan/README.md

-Hi, I'm Raymond!
+## Hi, I'm Raymond!
 Current student @USC and previous ML@Afterpay.
 Passionate About The Intersection of Predictive Modeling, Software Development, and Business Analytics.

+## About Me

 Projects I was/am currently invovled in:
 📲 Creating ML models for improved user-conversion rates